rspeer/solvertools/README.md

 - SCRAB, a list of words that "have the Scrabble nature".
 Many wordlist features don't work on this list, because it is a binary decision.
-  The frequency only indicates the number of Scrabble lists the word is found in, out of three: ENABLE2K, TWL06, and Collins April 2007 (a successor to SOWPODS, although not the most up-to-date one).
+  The frequency only indicates the number of Scrabble lists the word is found in, out of three: ENABLE2K, TWL06, and CSW2019.

     >>> 'qat' in SCRAB
     True
     >>> 'phonies' in SCRAB
     False
+    >>> 'retweet' in SCRAB   # now that we have the 2019 list True

 We'll use WORDS for the examples here, because it's the best suited for them.
 It's also built into top-level functions such as search() and